carpentries/assessment/README.md

 [The Carpentries](https://carpentries.org) teach core computational and data skills to researchers.
 We also train instructors to teach workshops on computational skills.
 We value a culture of assessment, and consistently assess learner outcomes from workshops (short term),  programmatic efforts (instructor training), and the long-term impact we have on learners.

-Assessment projects are led by Kari L. Jordan, Director of Assessment and Community Equity.
+Assessment projects are led by The Carpentries Instructor Training Team.
 The data, code and reports in this repository are publicly available under the CC-BY 4.0 license.
 The projects in this repository are open for comments/feedback and collaboration.

 # Content
 The repository currently contains assessment of the following: